Site navigation

 Drivers and driving

-New mobile phone laws
+Mobile phone laws

 What are the current rules for using a mobile phone while driving?

-It is currently illegal for a driver to hold a mobile phone in their hand and operate any function on the phone, including when stopped in traffic and at traffic lights.
+It is illegal for a driver to hold a mobile phone in their hand and operate any function on the phone, including when stopped in traffic and at traffic lights.

 Learner and P1 licence holders under the age of 25 can't use any function on a mobile phone while driving.
 This includes hands-free, wireless headsets, Bluetooth, or the phone's loudspeaker function.
 Their passengers also can't use a mobile phone's loudspeaker function.